slackwing/feathers/music-production/README.md

 Demo
 1. 00:00 - Low, 40 Hz kick w/ default convolver.
-1. 00:32 - [707-ey](https://www.youtube.com/watch?v=zSDCXzcO5qM) kick w/ St. Paul's Cathedral (distant rear).
+1. 00:32 - [707-ey](https://www.youtube.com/watch?v=zSDCXzcO5qM) kick w/ St. Paul's Cathedral.
-1. 01:04 - Standard, punchy kick w/ Bunker (B) crossfaded into Bunker (C).
+1. 01:04 - Punchy kick w/ Bunker (B) crossfaded into Bunker (C).
+1. 01:36 - Resonating LP evolved over 8 minutes, sniping out unpleasant frequencies.
+(Hearing only last 30 seconds.)
+1. 01:54 - Retaining resonation and starting again, St. Paul's Cathedral again.
+1. 02:15 - Placing a phaser before the delay.
+1. 02:47 - Flipping LP to HP.
+1. 03:19 - Some other cathedral, reverse-sniping the woodblock tone, and some EQ.

 Notes
 - Try all the variations of a set of convolver presets, because certain ones can bring out a certain tone that sounds very nice.
 I favor the church presets.
-- Can entire songs be created just from "grafting" this sound over and over again?
+- There was a very, very specific convolver stretch % (like 116% for VMH2 Bassdrum 01) where the kick became completely different, gaining bass somehow.

 ### MIDI Helper Ideas

 - Permamap next / previous preset.
 (It does exist!)
 - Quickmap common effect knobs like delay LP CF & resonance.

+### General Tips

+- "Silence"

+    - Flip an LP to HP.

+- Background Tone

+    - Send to some noise-generating effect like a phaser, then reverse-snipe frequency with Parametric EQ 2.

 ### FL Studio Tips